data-to-insight/ofsted-jtai-scrape-tool/README.md

 If looking to obtain a full instant refresh of the SEND output, the ofsted_childrens_services_inspection_scrape.PY should be run.
 These instructions for running in the cloud/Github.
 - Create a new Codespace (on main)
 - Type run the following bash script at Terminal prompt to set up './setup.sh'
-- Run the script (can right click script file and select 'run in python....'
+- Run the script - can right click script file and select 'run in python....'
-- Download the now refreshed ofsted_childrens_services_inspection_scrape.XLSX (Right click, download)
+- Download the now refreshed ofsted_childrens_services_jtai_overview.XLSX (Right click, download)
 - Close codespace (Github will auto-remove unused spaces later)

 ### Run notes (Admin)